← Articles

 Click the "Edit API key" button in the dialog.
 At the top of the configuration page, give your key a descriptive name like "CSV Import Key" or "Private Geocoding Key".

-Now let's configure the security restrictions for your import key.
-This setup is crucial for both functionality and security.
+Configure the security restrictions for your import key.

 Scroll down to the "API restrictions" section and select "Restrict key".